ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-learning/assessment-strategy.md

 - **Clearly Defined Standards**: All projects will have a specification that clearly defines the characteristics of acceptable program source code and technical writing.
-- **Helpful Feedback**: Project feedback will offer actionable advice for steps to better ensure that a source code or technical writing more fully adheres to the specification.
+- **Helpful Feedback**: Project feedback will offer actionable suggestions for ways to better ensure that a source code or technical writing more fully adheres to the specification.
 - **Scores Suggest Progress**: The scores assigned to a project will offer meaningful insight into the progress that a proactive programmer made to more fully meet the specification.